Poetry Submission Guidelines

-We're looking for high-quality, extraordinary SF, fantasy, horror, and "slipstream" poetry.
+We're looking for high-quality SF, fantasy, horror, and slipstream poetry.

-We're looking for modern, exciting poems that explore both the possible and the impossible: stories about human and nonhuman experiences, about dreams and reality, about the past and the future, about the here-and-now and otherwhere-and-elsewhen.
+We're looking for modern, exciting poems that explore the possible and impossible: stories about human and nonhuman experiences, dreams and reality, past and future, the here-and-now and otherwhere-and-elsewhen.
 We want poems from imaginative and unconventional writers; we want voices from diverse perspectives and backgrounds.